St. Simons, Georgia: Lovely Lane Chapel

 In 1880, Norman W. Dodge built St. James Union Church at Gascoigne Bluff to serve the lumber mill community.
 After the mills shut down, the building was deconsecrated in the 1920s and became a social hall.
 When the Methodists acquired the property in 1949, they renamed it Lovely Lane Chapel.
 The chapel is open to the public for Sunday worship services and wedding ceremonies.
 It is located at 100 Arthur J. Moore Drive.

 World War II Home Front Museum at the Historic Coast Guard Station

 The Coastal Georgia Historical Society operates the World War II Home Front Museum.
 The Museum is housed in the Historic St. Simons Coast Guard Station, built in 1936.
 Step back to April 8, 1942, when the crew from this station rescued survivors of two American ships torpedoed by a German U-boat 13 miles off St. Simons Island.
-Visitors of all ages will be inspired by the stories of ordinary Americans doing their part to win the war.
+The museum focuses on the contributions of Georgia and other states in production and home defense during the Second World War.